 See the below image to get a better idea.

 The ‘Extension’ shown in the image is also known as a Top Level Domain (TLD) and the ‘prefix’ part can also be called as a sub-domain.

-You can purchase your domain from a provider like GoDaddy or Namecheap.
+You can purchase your domain from a provider like Namecheap.

 Always go for a domain with .com extension.
 Or if you are focusing only on a specific country or region, go for a country-specific domain like .in (for India) or .ca (for Canada).